DennisFederico/cflt-tf-cc-azure-dedicated/README.md

 The `Peering` scripts create Spoke vNets and update the Private DNS by adding a network link to each peered vNet, to resolve the private IP's of the Enterprise cluster.
 You must include the name of the dns as variables of the `Peering` cluster, which is provided in the output of the `Cluster` script `terraform output pla-dns-domain`.

+**IMPORTANT**: The Private DNS Hosted Zone to link from the Spokes is the `hub-private-dns` output of the clusters script.
+Add this to the vars of this script.

 ## Proxy

 The NGINX proxy create requires an IP that can be reached from the browsers machine.
 Public IP with firewall rules over HTTPs (443).